mikenath223/Trixxcare/README.md

 ### TrixCare

-A meals recipe app built with the React and Redux frameworks.
-It showcases meals accoring to their categories and each meal contains instructions on how to prepare also included is a Youtube video.
+A health care delivery app built with the React and Redux frameworks coupled with a backend API built with Ruby on Rails.
+It showcases various caregivers and gives the opportunity for patients to book appoitments with a caregiver.

 ## Table of Contents